What Are CE Markings // Guide To CE Markings, Tests, And Certifications

 Step 1: Identify the Relevant Directives and Standards

-• Directive Identification: Determine which EU directives and regulations apply to your product.
+Directive Identification: Identify the relevant EU directives and regulations applicable to your product.
 This could range from the Low Voltage Directive for electrical equipment to the Medical Devices Regulation for medical products.

 Step 2: Conformity Assessment